What you will learn in this article:

 Recognizing your symptoms is already half the battle won.
-Millions of people live with the below symptoms and don’t realize that in the longer run, they can be the underlying cause of many chronic conditions (including autoimmunity, Alzheimer’s) that can also lead to severe hormonal problems.
+Millions of people live with the below symptoms and don’t realize that in the long run, they can be the underlying cause of many chronic conditions (including autoimmunity and Alzheimer’s) that can also lead to severe hormonal problems.

 Here are the symptoms to look for:

 - Bloating most days or every day (or bloating after every meal)

 - Stomach pain

 - Flatulence (or, simply gas)

 - Food particles in the stool